mistel1225/Google_UR_MLFC/README.md

     2. the input that leads to the bug.
     3. the output coming with the input.
 * problem of label
-    1. the data id that you think is wrong
+    1. the wrong data id
     2. the label that should be corrected
     3. the recommendation label
     4. the recommendation span